Adolf Hitler: Views on religion

 Hitler was born to a practising Catholic mother and an anti-clerical father; after leaving home, Hitler never again attended Mass or received the sacraments.
-Albert Speer states that Hitler railed against the church to his political associates, and though he never officially left the church, he had no attachment to it.
-He adds that Hitler felt that in the absence of organised religion, people would turn to mysticism, which he considered regressive.
+Albert Speer stated that Hitler railed against the church to his political associates, and though he never officially left the church, he had no attachment to it.
+Speer added that Hitler felt that in the absence of organised religion, people would turn to mysticism, which he considered regressive.
 According to Speer, Hitler believed that Japanese religious beliefs or Islam would have been a more suitable religion for Germans than Christianity, with its "meekness and flabbiness".
 The historian John S. Conway states that Hitler was fundamentally opposed to the Christian churches.
 According to Bullock, Hitler did not believe in God, was anticlerical, and held Christian ethics in contempt because they contravened his preferred view of "survival of the fittest".
 He favoured aspects of Protestantism that suited his own views, and adopted some elements of the Catholic Church's hierarchical organisation, liturgy, and phraseology.
 In a 1932 speech, Hitler stated that he was not a Catholic, and declared himself a German Christian.
-In a conversation with Albert Speer, Hitler said, "Through me the Evangelical Church could become the established church, as in England."
+According to Albert Speer, even after 1942 Hitler maintained the hope that "Through me the Evangelical Church could become the established church, as in England."